mhyee/mhyee.com/content/blog/pl_blog_response.md

 > [Iteration Speed](http://jamie-wong.com/bending-the-pl-curve/#iteration-speed-1)
 >
-> This is arguable the biggest downside of statically typed languages.
+> This is arguably the biggest downside of statically typed languages.
 Type
 > checking, as it turns out, is frequently slow.

 I'd say that this is more of a "AOT compilation" vs "interpreted or JITted"